pbklink/golden-layout/README.md

 1. `index.d.ts` which contains only public API elements.
 Applications should use this declaration file to access the library.
 1. `golden-layout-untrimmed.d.ts` which contains all (public and internal) API elements.
 Use this declaration file if you wish to access any API element in the library however please take the above warning into account.

 Note that the allocation of API elements to either public or internal has not been finalised.
-However any element used in either the api-test application or the example Angular application will remain labelled as public.
+However any element used in either the demo application or the example Angular application will remain labelled as public.

 ---